dharmafly/pablo-docs/_posts/0000-04-02-changing-svg-nodes.md

 To add one or more attributes pass in an object map of the attribute name and its value.

+Specifying an attribute already set on that node will replace it.

     var square = Pablo.rect({width: 100, fill: 'red'});

     // Add a height and replace the fill color square.attr({height: 100, fill: 'green'});

     Pablo($output[0]).root()._(square);

-Specifying an attribute already set on that node will replace it.

-    var square

 To remove an attribute use `removeAttr()` and pass the attribute name as a string.